Chad Gaudin: Toronto Blue Jays

 On December 12, 2004, Gaudin was traded to the Toronto Blue Jays for backup catcher Kevin Cash.
-Although he pitched well as a starter at Triple-A Syracuse, he was just 1–3 with a 13.15 ERA in 5 appearances (3 starts) with the Blue Jays.
-Opponents had batted .470 against him in just 13 innings (31 hits).
+He spent most of the season with the Syracuse SkyChiefs in Triple-A, posting a 9–8 record with a 3.35 ERA in 150.1 innings.
+In five appearances (three starts) with the Blue Jays, he was just 1–3 while allowing 19 runs on 31 hits (six home runs) in 13 innings.

 Oakland Athletics

 On December 5, 2005, he was traded to the Oakland Athletics for a player to be named later, who later turned out to be outfielder Dustin Majewski.